borkod/CYC2025/presentation.md

 Slide AWS IAM Authentication

 - Access keys are used to authenticate users or services when interacting with AWS resources via the API, AWS CLI, or SDKs.
-- An Access Key ID is public, while the Secret Access Key is private and must be kept secure.
+- Access Key ID is public
+- Secret Access Key is private and must be kept secure.
 - Together, they allow programmatic authentication without needing console credentials.
 - The Access Key ID and Secret Access Key pair work like a username and password for API calls.
 - Example: AWS Credentials File